 Assess risk Risk is the potential that a given threat will exploit the vulnerabilities of the environment and cause harm to one or more assets, leading to monetary loss.
 Assess the risk according to the logical formula stated above and assign it a value of high, moderate or low.
 Then develop a solution for every high and moderate risk, along with an estimate of its cost.

 Create a risk management plan using the data collected.
 Here are some sample entries:

 Create a strategy for IT infrastructure enhancements to mitigate the most important vulnerabilities and get management sign-off.

 Define mitigation processes You can improve your IT security infrastructure but you cannot eliminate all risks.
 When a disaster happens, you fix what happened, investigate why it happened, and try to prevent it from happening again, or at least make the consequences less harmful.
 For example, here is a sample mitigation process for a server failure:

 Event (server failure) → Response(use your disaster recovery plan or the vendor’s documentation to get the server up and running) → Analysis (determine why this server failed) → Mitigation (if the server failed due to overheating because of low-quality equipment, ask your management to buy better equipment; if they refuse, put additional monitoring in place so you can shut down the server in a controlled way)

-Interested in our ISNP Audit ?
+Interested in our Security Risk Assessments Service ?